Rental assistance in Tuscaloosa County region.

-Many non-profit organizations, churches, and government programs across Tuscaloosa County Alabama provide emergency rental assistance, case management, low income housing, and shelter.
-Individuals can meet with representatives from the various Tuscaloosa centers to apply for funds to pay a number of housing expenses. there may be grants available for regular monthly rent, security deposits, and much more.
+Many non-profit organizations, churches, and government programs across Tuscaloosa County Alabama provide emergency rental assistance as well as security deposit help.
+There is also free case management, low income housing, section 8 HCV (housing vouchers) and shelter.
+Individuals can meet with representatives from the various Tuscaloosa centers to apply for funds (including grants or loans) to pay a number of housing expenses, including back rent or storage costs.

 The organizations listed here may be able to provide access to housing services, money for rent, utility assistance, legal support and other aid.
 All of the resources they offer qualified clients will be combined with an intensive social services and case management program.
 Most agencies will develop a longer term plan with the tenant, and individuals must agree to this in order to get help.